omarfarahat1212/ai-case-study/README.md

 * Why are these technologies appropriate for your solution?

 >**AI-enabled alternative credit scoring is invaluable for its inclusivity, improving accuracy, and speed in decision-making.
-By incorporating a broader range of data sources, it provides access to credit for those with limited or no traditional credit history [^15].**
+By incorporating a broader range of data sources, it provides access to credit for those with limited or no traditional credit history.<sup>15</sup>**